nitsanavni/GildedRose-Refactoring-Kata/C/thoughts.md

+- move updaters to own files
+- idea (at least as an exercise) - two passes on the 'items': 1. first pass - assign an 'updater' to the item 2. second pass - call the `update` function
 - ~~have a separate make target for the approval tests~~
 - do the actual kata
 - why does clang not work in vscode?